bugrasahinoglu/bugrasahinoglu.com/content/posts/clickfix-etherhiding-macos/index.md

 ---

-**Mehmet Buğra Şahinoğlu** - senior cybersecurity analyst · mehmet@bugrasahinoglu.com
+**Mehmet Buğra Şahinoğlu** · Senior Cybersecurity Analyst · mehmet@bugrasahinoglu.com

 *The views and analysis here are my own.
 All on-chain data in this article is publicly verifiable; tooling is linked above.*